Stats used in this wiki are intended to be used with d&d 5e and can for the most part be directly referenced in the official 5th Edition materials.

 Bob would like to hide behind Al, shooting spells from behind his heavily armored ally.
 Bob may elect to reduce his initiative score to 2 and act immediately after Al for the remainder of the combat.

-The same can be done if Al rolled 20 and Bob rolled a 2: Bob can pass this turn to act on 22 next round; and then drop from there to 20 in order to act immediately after Al.
+The same can be done if Al rolled 20 and Bob rolled a 2: Bob can drop from this round's 2 to next round's 20, and act after Al on that round and moving forward.

 Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an action, bonus action, or reaction to fire it, regardless of the number of attacks you can normally make.